Waltham Neighbors For Safe Solar

 Note to reader (05/15/23)

 Lexington is now saying they can put out the fire with water.
 This statement does not reference any specifics about size of fire or accessibility.
 The vague statement is not something that we can quickly find information about because the long time understanding by firefighting experts is that water cannot put out large electrical fires, and that solar fires are particularly hard to put out and require firefighting foam.
-Before believing Lexigtnon’s claim, we would need to find credible evidence that this claim is not “best case” or based only upon small rooftop fires or fires that are addressed before they spread past one solar panel.
-We will post what we find as soon as we find it.

 Even if a fire can be put out, our 4/24/23 solar smoke (toxins) report still applies because all of the credible science and evidence presented in that report was done assuming a fire would be promptly put out.
 See section 2 of that report for what needs to be done to keep people safe when a fire can be put out.